 In 17 diabetic subjects on fish oil (43%), ACR actually decreased.
 The authors observed ACR decreases in only five of the control subjects (12.5%).

 These findings make a strong case for fish oil as an adjunct to conventional albuminuria treatments.
-A big question is whether other non-prescription omega-3 products, at equivalent EPA and DHA doses, would generate similar effects.
+A big question is whether non-prescription omega-3 products, at equivalent EPA and DHA doses, would generate similar effects.
 Welty says further research is needed before clinicians can draw generalized conclusions.

 "Lovaza is an ethyl ester, so it may be absorbed better than some of the over-the-counter preparations," she explained.
 "It's impossible to say if OTC products would provide the same benefit.
 What we would say to a patient or clinician is to use Lovaza for its FDA-approved indication, which is to lower triglyceride levels.
 It's premature to use it to prevent albuminuria until a larger, longer trial is completed."